How to find a job in Bangkok

 Teaching

 Teaching is probably the best way to ease into Bangkok's labor market.
 It's one of the most in-demand professions — especially if you have the necessary qualifications and English is your native language.
-With that, the competition is also quality high.
+With that, the competition is also high quality.
 So, if you want to land a job as an English teacher here, it's best to come prepared.
-In most cases, you will need a TEFL degree.
-Plus, some teaching experience will definitely come in handy.
+In most cases, you will need a TEFL degree and at least a bachelor's degree.
+Some teaching experience will definitely come in handy.

 On average, you can expect to make from THB 30,000 to THB 50,000 and more.
 If you are looking for a more high-paying position, it's best to turn your attention to international schools.
-Salaries there are generally higher and you may be offered a benefits package as well, including accommodation allowance and return flights to your home city.
+Salaries there are generally higher, and you may be offered a benefits package as well, including accommodation allowance and return flights to your home city.
+However, these perks are becoming rarer over the years.

 Marketing and sales

-Thailand has a lot of local talent when it comes to marketing in sales.
-However, some larger companies that work with a lot of foreign clients, may prefer to hire expats with specific communication and language skills.
+Thailand has a lot of local talent when it comes to marketing and sales.
+However, some larger companies that work with a lot of foreign clients may prefer to hire expats with specific communication and language skills.

 If you are looking for a job in sales and marketing, a knowledge of English and another foreign language will be very helpful.
-Naturally, if you have experience in the field, you will beat the competition easier.
+Naturally, if you have experience in the field, you will beat the competition more easily.

 The salary you should expect in a higher-level marketing position is around THB 80,000 — but this varies greatly depending on your position, the company that employs you, and other factors.
 Some companies may also include an accommodation allowance, in which case your actual salary may be around THB 60,000.